nathankim0/Today-Manna-Xamarin/README.md

 <a href='https://developer.android.com'><img height="20px" src='http://img.shields.io/badge/platform-iOS-blue.svg'/></a>

 <p>
-   Provides today's Bible scope, verses and Mc'cheine scope.<br/>
+   Provides today's Bible scope, verses and M'Cheine scope.<br/>
    You can see also <a href="https://github.com/Jinyeob/Today-Manna-Android" target="_blank">Android</a> version.
 </p>